About Osteopathy

 • Elbow, wrist, and hand pain

-• Knee and hip joint pain
+• Knee and Hip pain

-• Foot and Ankle sprains and pain
+• Foot and Ankle conditions

 • Tendinopathy, bursitis, muscle strains and spasms such as torticollis